 If you have to file for bankruptcy, your trustee will tell you what to expect, including rules and procedures, and he or she will do the following:

 Toronto bankruptcy lawyers, on the other hand, cannot file for bankruptcy.
 In Ontario, all residents are required to file through a Licensed Insolvency Trustee even if they have a bankruptcy lawyer.
+While consulting with a bankruptcy lawyer can be helpful if there are disputes or other complex legal or corporate issues involved in your case, most personal insolvencies can be handled by an LIT alone.

 Talk to a Trustee First